Spanish Department

 SPAN 312 Advanced Language and Culture: Speculative Fiction

 One-unit semester course.
 The category of speculative fiction refers to a diverse set of nonrealist approaches to narrative, including science fiction, horror, fantasy and the fantastical, utopia and dystopia.
 In this course, we will discuss how speculative fiction in the Spanish-speaking Americas draws from and hybridizes a number of robust regional genres (e.g., magical realism, the Latin American fantastic, horror and cyberpunk).
 We’ll consider how authors and filmmakers use these genres to critique and reimagine many facets of modernity, including repressive political regimes, digital technologies, neoliberalism and ecological catastrophe.
 Alongside this thematic focus, this course is designed to refine and enhance language skills.
 It includes a focused consideration of problem areas of Spanish language and an introduction to various rhetorical forms.
 In addition to oral practice in class, students will write numerous short essays.
-Prerequisite: Spanish 212 or placement by examination.
+Prerequisite: Spanish 212, equivalent with the consent of instructor or placement by examination.
 Conference.

 SPAN 321 Theory and Practice of Hispanic Literature